Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Abstract

 \section{Abstract}

 We present the first systematic study of Sparse Autoencoders (SAEs) on video representations.
 Standard SAEs decompose video into interpretable, monosemantic features but destroy temporal coherence: hard TopK selection produces unstable feature assignments across frames, reducing autocorrelation by 36\%.
 We propose spatio-temporal contrastive objectives and Matryoshka hierarchical grouping that recover and even exceed raw temporal coherence.
 The contrastive loss weight controls a tunable trade-off between reconstruction and temporal coherence.
 A systematic ablation on two backbones and two datasets shows that different configurations excel at different goals: reconstruction fidelity, temporal coherence, action discrimination, or interpretability.
-Contrastive SAE features improve action classification by +3.9\% over raw features and text-video retrieval by up to 2.8$\times$ R@1.
-A cross-backbone analysis reveals that standard monosemanticity metrics contain a backbone-alignment artifact: both DINOv2 and VideoMAE produce equally monosemantic features under neutral (CLIP) similarity.
-Causal ablation confirms that contrastive training concentrates predictive signal into a small number of identifiable features.
+Contrastive SAE features improve action classification by $+3.9$ pp over raw features and text-video retrieval by up to 2.8$\times$ R@1.
+A cross-backbone analysis reveals that standard monosemanticity metrics contain a backbone-alignment artifact: both DINOv2 and VideoMAE produce equally monosemantic features under an independent (CLIP) similarity space.
+Targeted feature ablation shows that contrastive training concentrates the probe's predictive signal into a small number of identifiable features.
+Supplementary material, code, configurations and evaluation scripts are available at \url{https://github.com/atahandokme/spatio-temporal-sparse-autoencoders-video}.

 \ccsdesc[500]{Computing methodologies~Computer vision} \ccsdesc[300]{Computing methodologies~Machine learning}

 \keywords{Sparse Autoencoders, Video Understanding, Mechanistic Interpretability, Temporal Coherence, Feature Decomposition}